SKA-ScienceDataProcessor/integration-prototype/sip/execution_framework_interface/docker_compose_generator/README.md

 ## Running the linter and unit tests

-Linting and unit tests are run automatically by the SIP CI/CD system but can also be run manually with:
+Linting and unit tests are run automatically by the SIP CI/CD system but can also be run manually from the `docker_compose_generator` code directory with:

 ```bash
 py.test --pylint --codestyle -s -v --pylint-rcfile=../../../.pylintrc .